 During the late Joseon Dynasty, the “Choryangwaegwan”, which acted as a modern-day embassy, served as the site for establishing expanded trade links between the Eurasian Continent and the Far East.

-Upon the outbreak of the Korean War, Busan saw a huge influx of refugees and became the last bastion of national power as the provisional capital.
+Upon the outbreak of the Korean War, Busan saw a major influx of refugees and became the last bastion of national power as the provisional capital.

-Busan was upgraded to a “Jikhalsi” (city under direct control of the government) in 1963 and a metropolitan city in
+Busan was upgraded to a “Jikhalsi” (city under direct control of the government) in 1963 and a become metropolitan city in January 1995.

 Increased foreign competition in the 1990s alongside the Asian financial crisis forced Busan citizens to display their perseverance and ingenuity in the face of economic adversity.